beginning of content

 You can buy herbal remedies over the counter that are promoted to help people sleep.
 These include kava, valerian, passionflower, hops, sour date, mimosa, lavender, California poppy and chamomile.

-There is little scientific evidence about whether these remedies work and about the consequences of taking them for a long time.
+There is little scientific evidence about whether these remedies work and about the effects of taking them for a long time.

-It is important to talk to your doctor before you take a sleeping aid, including any over-the-counter or herbal remedies, as they may interact with your other medicines.
-Make sure you follow the instructions on the label carefully and do not take them for a long period of time.
-You should avoid alcohol when you are taking over-the-counter sleeping aids.
+It is important to talk to your doctor before you take any sleeping aid, including any over-the-counter or herbal remedies, as they may interact with your other medicines.
+Always follow the instructions on the label carefully and do not take them for a long period of time.
+You should avoid alcohol when you are taking medicines, including over-the-counter sleeping aids.

 Other treatments